Meet Our Team

 Dr. Sheridan Free – Chiropractor

 Dr. Sheridan Free is a Chiropractor at Wellbeing Lilydale.
 She grew up in the eastern suburbs of Melbourne only 20 minutes from Lilydale.
-Sheridan first became interested in Chiropractic when she suffered from a dancing injury and was recommended to see a Chiropractor who helped her to recover and return to her dancing schedule.
-From then on Sheridan sought out frequent Chiropractic care for injury management and prevention.
-Dr. Sheridan has a keen interest in assisting patients in getting back in control of their health, taking a universal approach to people’s physical, emotional and chemical wellbeing.
-Whilst Dr Sheridan isn’t practicing she enjoys pilates, weekends away and spending time with her family and close friends.
-Dr Sheridan Free is available for consultation all day Tuesdays and Thursdays and Saturday mornings.
+Sheridan has a keen interest in assisting patients in getting back in control of their health, taking a universal approach to patient management.
+Whilst Sheridan isn’t practicing she enjoys pilates, weekends away and spending time with her family and close friends.
+Sheridan Free is available for consultations Mon-Fri and Saturday mornings.

-Frequently asked questions (FAQs) for Lilydale Chiropractors Dr Justin Mitrevski and Dr Sheridan Free
+Frequently asked questions (FAQs) for Lilydale Chiropractors Dr Sheridan Free and Dr Andrew Kam

 What is the role of a chiropractor?

 Chiropractors are health professionals who aim to care for their patients musculoskeletal complaints.
 They’re role in the community is also to identify more serious conditions, such as arthritis, asthma, skin conditions and fractures, and refer these people to the appropriate healthcare provider to receive the best management of their condition.

 What are chiropractors qualified to do?